Activities

 Student-based Interest Clubs at Spring Lake Park High School are free and student-driven.
 If you don't see a club that sparks your interest and would like to start your own club, stop by or reach out to the athletics and activities department.

-- Activities Club
+- ACT/SAT Prep Club

 - Art Club